Summer Program in Accounting and Finance

 This is the summer residential program for high school students interested in accounting and finance.
-This program will run from Sunday, July 9 through Friday, July 14, 2017.
-It is free of charge.
+This program will run from Sunday, July 7 through Friday, July 12, 2019.
+This program is free of charge.
 Preference will be given to applicants with the highest GPA (GPA of 3.0 or better on 4.0 scale is preferable).
 However, good SAT scores will be considered.

 Participants will receive a package of forms and program rules and regulations in the mail.
 Please return the forms by June 14 so we will know who are coming and we can plan for you.
 You may obtain additional copies of forms below:

 We also need each participant to complete a Meningitis Immunization Form or a Miningococcal Vaccine Waiver Form.
 These forms are being sent out in the mail but you may get a copy by clicking below.

 You should return either the immunization form or the waiver form, not both.

 - Comfortable clothing for classes

 - Business casual clothing for field trip and awards banquet